You’ve probably heard so many times that email marketing is still the best email marketing channel because of its ROI and many other reasons as well.

-An average business user sends and receive a lot of emails and according to Radicati, that number is 123 emails a day.
+An average business user sends and receives a lot of emails and according to Radicati, that number is 123 emails a day.

 Therefore, in this blog post, I’ll show you how to write subject lines to increase your open & click rates.

-Human psychology is definitely your playing card in writing emails.
-This especially counts for B2C businesses but it’s also very applicable in B2B’s.
+Human psychology is your playing card in writing emails.
+This especially stands for B2C businesses, but it’s also very applicable in B2B’s.

 When you put numbers in email subject lines you are going more specific and that’s always a good thing because people don’t have time to explore what’s inside.

 The test from Marketing Experiments clearly shows how numbers in email subject lines can increase open rate & click rate.

 Among dozens of emails in recipient's inboxes, subject lines with numbers will be more eye-catching, and you’ll have better chances to be seen.